rizal72/grav-plugin-admin-custom-logo/README.md

 **This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

-The **Admin Riz** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+The **Admin Custom Logo** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 Admin extension

 ## Installation

-Installing the Admin Riz plugin can be done in one of two ways.
+Installing the Admin Custom Logo plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.

 ### GPM Installation (Preferred)